yusay1498/java-toybox-template/README.md

 Overview
 --------------------------------------------------------------------------------

-This repository contains a series of Java programming exercises designed to help you improve your Java skills through hands-on practice.
+This repository contains a series of Java programming exercises.
+These exercises are designed to help you improve your Java skills through hands-on practice.
 The following mini-games are included:

 - Shiritori